Chart Color Schemes

 Population growth drivers in Sandhurst are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Sandhurst is around 5,301, reflecting a 90-person increase since the 2021 Census.
-This growth represents a 1.7% change from the previous figure of 5,211 people.
-The current estimate of 5,283 residents was derived by AreaSearch through examination of ABS's latest ERP data release in June 2024 and subsequent address validation.
-This results in a population density ratio of 1,672 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Sandhurst has shown resilient growth with a compound annual growth rate of 1.5%, outperforming its SA3 area.
-Natural growth contributed approximately 52% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of May 2026, Sandhurst's population is estimated at around 5,287.
+This reflects an increase of 76 people since the 2021 Census, which reported a population of 5,211 people.
+The change is inferred from the resident population of 5,277, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 1,667 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Sandhurst has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered, it uses VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Sandhurst is projected to experience a significant population increase in the top quartile of statistical areas analysed by AreaSearch, with an expected gain of 1,154 persons, reflecting a total growth of 21.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of national areas is projected, with the suburb expected to increase by 1,100 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.6% in total over the 16 years.

 Frequently Asked Questions - Population